Timeline

 January 6, 1943 100th leaves Camp McCoy for further training at Camp Shelby, Mississippi.
 Four months later, the battalion will continue field maneuvers at Camp Claiborne in Louisiana until June.

-January 28, 1943 Impressed by the outstanding performance of the 100th, the War Department announces plans to organize an all-Japanese American combat unit.
-The call goes out for 1,500 volunteers from Hawaii; nearly 10,000 respond.
+January 28, 1943 Impressed by the outstanding training performance of the 100th, the War Department announces plans to organize an all-Japanese American combat unit.
+The call goes out for 1,500 volunteers from Hawaii; where nearly 10,000 respond.
 A quota of 3,000 is established on the mainland, but the response is 1,200.
-Most of these men enlist from internment camps.
+Consequently, the quotas are reversed, with two-thirds volunteering from Hawaii and one-third from the mainland; most of the mainland volunteers enlist from incarceration camps.

-January 31, 1943 Varsity Victory Volunteers in Hawaii request the deactivation of their unit so its members can enlist in the new 442nd Regimental Combat Team.
+January 31, 1943 Varsity Victory Volunteers in Hawaii request the deactivation of their unit so its members can enlist in the new 442nd Regimental Combat Team (RCT).

 February 1, 1943 442nd Regimental Combat Team is activated by President Roosevelt.